 Students must obtain professional liability insurance before the start of Practicum or Internship.
-The American Counseling Association and the Ohio Counseling Association offers this insurance at a low cost to its members, and student rates are even lower.
-More information about liability insurance is provided both in the Practicum orientation meeting.
+The American Counseling Association offers this insurance at a low cost to its members, and student rates are even lower.
+More information about liability insurance is provided both in CNS 620 and in the Practicum orientation meeting.